 Regardless of their role, any patrons identified for removal from your establishment that are or become visibly injured should always be offered medical attention via a call to an ambulance or EMS.

 Protect Your Investment with the Right Small Business Insurance Coverage

-When you have the right coverage, your nightclub is protected from lawsuits by patrons and is also protected from theft or damage to your assets.
+When you have the right restaurant and bar insurance coverage, your nightclub is protected from lawsuits by patrons and is also protected from theft or damage to your assets.
 BOP insurance can give you peace of mind, as well as leverage to prevent being unfairly accused of wrongdoing.